Enjoying the day on Cane River

 A few kilometers down the trail, discover the 200-year history of the beautiful Melrose Plantation.
 The birth of a slave, Marie-Therese Coincoin, and her 10 Franco-African children with Claude Thomas Pierre Metoyer became the legacy of the Isle of Brevelle Creole Community.
 Their descendants live along the Cane River today.

-Within the heritage area, absorb more of the local lore with informative and entertaining visits to the Los Adaes State Historic Site, Adai Indian Nation Cultural Center, the Louisiana Sports Hall of Fame and Northwest History Museum.
+Within the heritage area, absorb more of the local lore with informative and entertaining visits to the Los Adaes State Historic Site and the Louisiana Sports Hall of Fame and Northwest History Museum.

 Cultural Immersion in a Dynamic City

 Stroll through the historic district downtown, and shop in an eclectic array of boutiques lining the brick streets.
 Stop by the Kaffie-Frederick General Mercantile, a general store that opened in 1863.
 Admire the stunning Minor Basilica of the Immaculate Conception Church, considered the heart of the city.
-Ride a trolley or take a horse-and-buggy tour to see buildings that reflect Queen Anne, Italianate, Spanish Revival, Federal, Art Deco and Victorian architectural styles.
-Stay overnight in one of more than 40 bed-and-breakfast inns.
+Take a horse-and-buggy tour to see buildings that reflect Queen Anne, Italianate, Spanish Revival, Federal, Art Deco and Victorian architectural styles.
+Stay overnight in one of more than 25 bed-and-breakfast inns.

-From March through October, find a celebration of Cajun culture, music and food at the Natchitoches Alligator Park, where hundreds of alligators are seen in hourly shows.
+Learn about the American alligator at the Gator Country Alligator Park through abundant hands-on interactions and educational programs.
 When it’s time to venture into the wilderness, explore bayous, bald cypress groves and pine forests on 243,000 hectares at Kisatchie National Forest.

 Natchitoches is the oldest permanent settlement in the Louisiana Purchase Territory, established in 1714.
 It’s even older than New Orleans, which was established in 1718.